 As a way of managing and maintaining traffic flows, floating bus stops make sense.
-As with all design, they are a compromise.
+They are compromise.
 They balance different constraints of physical space, traffic flows and personal requirements.

 They are a cause of friction though.
 Particularly in terms of accessibility and equity.
 There are strong views that the design form is disabling because it places a fast traffic stream in front of pedestrians, specifically people with visual impairments and wheelchair users, who are simply trying to get to their bus stop on the pavement.